In the last article you added single-digit numbers, such as

-Today I extend this to include two-digit numbers, such as 11+32 (which sum to less than 100), and 45+78 (which has a sum larger than 100).
+In this article, I extend this to the addition to double-digit numbers, such as 11+32 (which sums to less than 100), and 45+78 (which has a value larger than 100).

 The general problem of addition is:

-Analysis of a Two-Digit Sum
+Analysis of a Double-Digit Sum

-The first is
+The first sum is

-and the second is
+and the second sum is

-The first difference between these two is in the last digit of each of the two-digit numbers, 23 and 45, and I want you to focus on this last digit – the “units” digit.
+The first difference between these two sums is in the last digit of each of the two-digit numbers, 23 and 45, and I want you to focus on this last digit – the “units” digit.

 For the first sum these units digits are 3 and 5, for which the sum is 8, and for the second these digits are 3 and 9, for which the sum is 12.